andrefrancois22/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Vision is an active process.
-Far from being passive recipients of external information, our visual systems are constantly generating meaning by combining sensory information with internal beliefs about the structure of the world around us.
-From the perspective of Bayesian statistics, these beliefs correspond to perceptual priors.
-My research centers around uncovering the hidden structure of subjective probability distributions and understanding the role that they play in perception and cognition.
-In particular, I investigate visual decision-making at the level of behavior, computation, and neural (biological) implementation.
-I am particularly interested in understanding the information-theoretic tradeoffs that shape our perceptual inferences.
+How do human minds resolve the difficult computational trade-offs involved in generating flexible and accurate inferences about the world while remaining so efficient?
+Understanding the mathematical principles that govern how minds develop efficient psychological representations that support perception, decision-making, memory, and language is a fundamental challenge to our understanding of intelligence writ large, and identifying how brains achieve this remains an open problem.
+Meeting this challenge requires the development of novel theoretical models that capture key aspects of human behavior, comparisons between leading AI systems and human minds, and a close examination of the priors and subjective representations that human minds develop to solve complex perceptual and cognitive tasks.

+Throughout my work, I aim to identify the efficient coding principles that govern how biological minds form accurate yet efficient perceptual and semantic representations using information theory.
+I am also interested in developing new tools to examine how minds deviate from leading AI systems with respect to resolving the same computational trade-offs.
+Finally, I use innovate behavioral experiments based on statistical sampling techniques to uncover the subjective priors that enable human minds to solve complex cognitive and perceptual tasks.
+Integrating these three approaches has the potential to elucidate the computational principles at the heart of human intelligence, and guide the development of better AI systems.

 For a representative example of my work probing visual memory priors, see my work in [*PNAS*](https://www.pnas.org/content/118/13/e2012938118).
 For another example of my work exploring the neural (biological) basis of Bayesian inference during visual decision making, see my more recent work in [*PNAS*](https://www.pnas.org/doi/10.1073/pnas.2420815122).
 I also investigate how biological vision differs from computer vision systems.
 For a representative example of this work, see my oral presentation and paper in [*NeurIPS 2021*](https://arxiv.org/pdf/2107.07013.pdf).
 I am currently exploring the information-theoretic tradeoffs that govern how humans communicate about visual percepts using the Information Bottleneck (IB) Principle.

 I completed my Ph.D. in Thomas Griffiths’ [Computational Cognitive Science Lab](https://cocosci.princeton.edu/) at UC Berkeley in August of 2018.
 Prior to completing my Ph.D., I completed an M.S. in Computer Science (EECS), also at UC Berkeley.
 I then joined Princeton University as a postdoctoral researcher, where I developed experimental methods to estimate subjective probability distributions in visual memory.
-Next, I completed a postdoctoral fellowship at UT Austin in the [Center for Perceptual Systems (CPS)](https://liberalarts.utexas.edu/cps/), where I worked in [Robbe Goris' group](https://gorislab.github.io/).
-I am currently a postdoctoral associate in the [Brain and Cognitive Sciences Department (BCS) at MIT](https://bcs.mit.edu/), where I am working with [Roger Levy](http://cpl.mit.edu/) and [Noga Zaslavsky](https://www.nogsky.com/) on applications of the Information Bottleneck (IB) Principle.
+Next, I completed a postdoctoral fellowship at UT Austin in the [Center for Perceptual Systems (CPS)](https://liberalarts.utexas.edu/cps/), where I worked in Dr. Robbe Goris' group.
+I am currently a postdoctoral associate in the [Brain and Cognitive Sciences Department (BCS) at MIT](https://bcs.mit.edu/), where I am working with Dr. Roger Levy and Dr. Noga Zaslavsky on applications of the Information Bottleneck (IB) Principle.
 I am also a visiting scholar affiliated with the [Department of Psychology at NYU](https://as.nyu.edu/departments/psychology/about.html).